Yshayy/self-contained-repositories/README.md

 ### Status

 This is a living document, currently at a very early stage.
-PRs and tool suggestions and improvement are most welcome.
+PRs, tool suggestions and improvement are most welcome.

 # Principles